 “Will you go back to the front and continue with your wedding?”
 Adisa said to Ajoke, his eyes blazing.

-“I will but please don’t kill him.”
-Ajoke said, her face totally in a mess now.
+“I will, but please don’t kill him,” Ajoke said, her face now a total mess.

 Adisa refused to let go of the stranger.